mahesh-k-s/agl-test-vuejs/README.md

 ## Related Topics

-Same project has been developed using simple javascript in github [AGL Test Code - Cat Owners developed in JS](https://github.com/mahesh-k-s/agl-test)
+* Same project has been developed using simple javascript in github [AGL Test Code - Cat Owners developed in JS](https://github.com/mahesh-k-s/agl-test)
+* Instead of using css styles we can also integrate external styling sheets like sass/scss in VueJs project.
+How to is mentioned in my blog on the same [Using SASS/SCSS in Vue.js 2] (https://medium.com/@mahesh.ks/using-sass-scss-in-vue-js-2-d472af0facf9)